JAlcocerT/JAlcocerT/content/blog/selfh-software-servers.md

 {{< youtube "RoANBROvUeE" >}}

-Posthog attack npm!
+There was another attack to npm affecting Posthog!

-Coolify is php vs Dokplot that is NextJS.
+> Coolify is PHP based vs Dokploy that is NextJS.

 #### Dokploy on a VPS